ahmadrosid/ahmadrosid/README.md

 ### 👯 Programming Language

 As a Backend Developer, I use a variety of programming languages, but I am most proficient in Javascript/Typescript, Golang, PHP.
-Furthermore, I am looking to work with Rust, which is currently my favorite language.

 ### 🔭 Side Project